Skip to content

 If a squeal is a polite request, a grinding noise is a desperate scream for help.
 This is the most serious brake sound you can hear.

-• The Cause: A loud, continuous grinding brakes sound when stopping means you have likely worn completely through your brake pad material.
+• The Cause: A loud, continuous grinding sound when stopping means you have likely worn completely through your brake pad material.
 The noise you’re hearing is the metal backing plate of the pad grinding directly against the metal rotor.
-This is a critical metal-on-metal situation that severely reduces your stopping power and rapidly destroys your rotors.
+This is a critical metal-on-metal situation that severely reduces your stopping power.

-• Other Causes: A less common cause is a rock or other hard debris becoming wedged between the rotor and the caliper.
-This can also produce a horrific grinding sound.
+• Other Causes: A rock or other hard debris can become wedged between the rotor and the caliper, also producing a horrific grinding sound.

 Clicking or Ticking Noise